 The Bajwas continued through the courtyard until they reached the main gate of the Mosque.
 They stopped to put on their shoes and walked into the open garden near the Sikh Temple.
 Trees with thin trunks were delicated carved by garden shears.
 Their leafy tops were cut into a wide vareity of shapes, some round, some triangular, and some shaped like corkscrews, too.
 There were even a pair of lion-shaped shrubs near Alamgiri Gate.

-garden.
+Little Khan had a hold of Yasmeen's hand again.
+He pulled aginst her, wanting to spend more time in the garden.
 Yasmeen couldn't wait however, because her mother led the way.
 Instead of returning to the bus stop, Mrs. Bajwa passed through the Alamgiri Gate into the walled city of Lahore.
 She turned to the left and continued as everyone else followed.

 "Where are we going now?"
 Yasmeen asked.